vert-x3/vertx-web-site/src/site/blog/posts/vertx3-shell.md

 draft: true
 ---

 Vert.x Shell provides an extensible command line for Vert.x, accessible via SSH, Telnet or a nice Web interface.
 Vert.x Shell comes out of the box with plenty of commands for Vert.x which makes it very handy for doing simple management operations like deploying a Verticle or getting the list of deployed Verticles.
-One power feature of Vert.x Shell is its extensibility: one can easily augment Vert.x Shell with its own commands, let's build an _http-client_ in JavaScript.
+One power feature of Vert.x Shell is its extensibility: one can easily augment Vert.x Shell with its own commands.
+Let's build an _http-client_ in JavaScript!

 ## Booting the Shell